gridcoin-community/BOINC_Skin/README.md

 # BOINC_Skin
 Gridcoin-branded skin for the BOINC application.
+Either replace the files in the Default skin directory, or change the name of the directory, and use multiple skins.
+It's up to you!

+This skin is much more lightweight than the original BOINC skin, even with the extra files.
+From 472KB to 97.7KB.

 # Windows
-Simply replace files in C:\Program Files\BOINC\Skins\Default\ directory
+C:\Program Files\BOINC\Skins\Default\

 # Linux
-Replace files in /var/lib/boinc-client/skins/Default/
+$ /var/lib/boinc-client/skins/Default/

 # macOS
-Replace files in: $ /Library/Application/Support/BOINC/Data/skins/Default/
+$ /Library/Application/Support/BOINC/Data/skins/Default/

 How to contribute: https://boinc.berkeley.edu/wiki/Creating_a_skin_for_the_BOINC_Manager